pvpeuve/home_assistant_IoT_server/README.md

-# Remote Home Assistant Setup with Docker, NGINX and DuckDNS
+# Remote Home Assistant Server with Docker, NGINX and DuckDNS

 Personal project for deploying a secure remote-access instance of Home Assistant using Docker containers, reverse proxy (NGINX), and dynamic DNS via DuckDNS.